sumirr/sumirr/README.md

 # 👋 Hi there, I'm @sumirr

 Welcome to my GitHub profile!
 I'm a passionate Flutter developer with a BSc in Computer Science from UNISA, currently enhancing my knowledge on AWS.
-My development journey is fueled by my interest in crafting scalable and efficient applications using Flutter, Node.js, and Python.
+My development journey is fueled by my interest in crafting scalable and efficient applications using Flutter, Python and now AWS!

 ## 👀 What I'm Focused On
 - AWS Cloud